top of page

-Remember these proven psychology theories and have clients coming to you; no begging, no chasing, no cold calling.
+These proven psychology theories will have clients coming to you; no begging, no chasing, no cold calling.

-Psychology is the root of all marketing - understanding human behavior and what makes people buy.
-And understanding human behavior can change your business for the better because no matter what business you are in you are in the business of people.
-And in order to market effectively to those people, we need to understand human behavior.
-Knowing this allows us to present ourselves online in a way that is appealing to our prospects, creates an experience that puts them at ease, and provides a great first impression of you online before they even book that first call.
+It’s why psychology is the root of all marketing - understanding human behavior and what makes people react, feel safe, and feel appreciated, can change your business for the better because no matter what business you are in you are in the business of people.
+In order to market effectively to those people, we need to understand them and how they operate, how we operate..
+Knowing this allows us to present ourselves online in a way that is appealing to our prospects, creates an experience that puts them at ease, and provides a great first impression before they even book that first call.

-Below I will cover 6 psychological theories that work so well together, in sequence, and show you how you can use them to position yourself as the preferred choice of your ideal client.
+I want to talk about 6 psychological theories that work so well together, in sequence, and show you how you can use them to position yourself as the preferred choice of your ideal client.

 1. Frequency Bias (or Baader-Meinhof Phenomenon):

-Let’s say you are looking to buy a new car and you are doing some research online.
-You start to take notice of a specific make and model.
-The next day, on your commute, you start to see that same car everywhere!
+Let’s say you are looking to buy a new car and you’re researching a specific make and model.
+The next day, you suddenly start to see that same car everywhere!
+You see it on the highway, you see it in commercials, and in parking lots.
 Now, these cars didn’t just suddenly materialize overnight - it’s your brain playing tricks on you.

 2. The Mere-Exposure Effect

-It's true!
-The more you stay in front of your ideal client and repeat your offer again and again, the more they are going to come to like you and trust you, and actually prefer you over another.
+The more you stay in front of your ideal client, the more they are going to come to trust you, and actually prefer you over someone else.

-You can see how this is naturally the next step from Frequency Bias mentioned above.
-You are introduced to something and then the more and more you see it the more you come to prefer it.
+You can see how this is naturally becomes the next step of frequency bias - you are introduced to something and then the more and more you see it, the more you come to prefer it.

 3. The Endowment Effect

-Continue to show your benefit and provide valuable information to show you are that reliable resource.
-You can see how this relates to the 2nd point above.
-The more you show up, the more they become familiar with you, and the more time they invest in getting to know you, the more they are likely to stick with you and not look elsewhere.
+You can see how this relates to the previous theory.
+Because the more you show up, the more they become familiar with you, and the more time they invest in getting to know you.
+This is when they become more likely to stick with you and not look elsewhere.

 4. The Information Gap Theory

-This is where a free resource, a lead magnet, will benefit you.
+This is known as the information gap theory.
+And this is where a free resource, a lead magnet, can benefit you as a business owner.

 You can provide a free resource with information that you know your ideal client needs, and can benefit from.
-In order for them to gain access, you ask for their contact information, like an email address.
-This an interested prospect!
-If someone is willing to give you they email address for more information, you know you have a warm lead is possibly looking to buy.
+In order for them to gain access, you ask for their contact information, like an email address in.
+You now have a warm lead.
+If someone is willing to give you their email address for more information, you know you have a warm lead because they are interested in learning more.

 But don't stop there!

-Make sure you don't disappear from their inboxes!
-Stay top on mind by sending weekly or monthly emails.
+Just make sure you don't disappear from their inboxes!
+Stay top on mind by sending weekly or monthly emails for the very reasons we already mentioned, like the mere exposure theory.

 5. Reciprocity Marketing